Deadline: April 15

 - The student must demonstrate strong academic performance, college and community activities, and financial need.

-Please return the application and letters of recommendation from two high school teachers to:
+- Letters of recommendation from two high school teachers

 Selection of Recipients

-Selection is made by the scholarship committee in the College of Education.
+Selection is made by the scholarship committee in the College of Education and Human Performance.

 Biography My Journey, My Way by Donald S. Bruno (available on Amazon.com)